msillano/IoTwebUI/README22.md

 **if(** `condition1 && condition2 && ...` **)** `action;` // _AND: 'all',_ `condition1` _and_ `condition2` _and_ ... _must be true at the same time._<br>
 **if(** `condition1 || condition2 || ...` **)** `action;` // _OR: 'at least one',_ `condition1` _or_ `condition2`, _or_ ... _must be true._<br>
 **if (** `condition` **)** `action1` **else** `action2;` // _executes `action1` (if true) or `action2` (if false)._ <br>
-note: Tuya automations (one or more conditions, AND/OR), Google (a test + voice command, OR), Alexa (only one condition!) etc... have heavy constraints in the conditions.
-RULES are really more elastic: you can have as many conditions as you want in AND or OR, but also more complex conditions using the parentheses carefully to indicate the order of calculation!
+note: Tuya automation (one or more conditions, AND/OR), Google (a test + voice command, OR), Alexa (only one condition!), etc... have heavy constraints in the conditions.
+RULES are more elastic: you can have as many conditions as you want in AND or OR, but also more complex conditions using the parentheses carefully to indicate the order of calculation!
 example: `if ( (condition1 || condition2) && (condition3 || condition4) )` - in words: "at least one of (condition1, condition2) AND also at least one of (condition3, condition4) must be true".

 - If a `condition` is true for a long time (level), an `if()` will be executed multiple times, in each loop.
 To avoid this, TRIGGER macros are true for only one loop, the FIRST time the condition is true, and then false.